linz/imagery/docs/usage.md

 ![ArcGIS Pro New Cloud Storage Connection](img/usage/arcgis_pro_new_cloud_connection.png)

-2. In the "Create Cloud Storage Connection" dialog, add a Connection File Name e.g. "New Zealand Imagery", Servicer Provider as "AMAZON", Bucket Name as `nz-imagery`, Region as "Asia Pacific (Sydney)" and Service Endpoint as `s3.ap-southeast-2.amazon.com`.
+2. In the "Create Cloud Storage Connection" dialog, add a "Connection File Name" e.g. `New Zealand Imagery`, "Servicer Provider" as `AMAZON`, "Bucket Name" as `nz-imagery`, "Region" as `Asia Pacific (Sydney)` and "Service Endpoint" as `s3.ap-southeast-2.amazon.com`.
-3. Because this is a Public Bucket, add a Provider Option with Name of "AWS_NO_SIGN_REQUEST" and Value of "YES".
+3. Because this is a Public Bucket, add a "Provider Option" with "Name" of `AWS_NO_SIGN_REQUEST` and "Value" of `YES`.
 This means that you won't need an Access Key ID or Secret Access Key.

 ![ArcGIS Pro Cloud Storage Connection Details](img/usage/arcgis_pro_connection_details.png)

-4. Click OK.
-The cloud storage connection will appear in the Catalog, where the bucket structure can be explored.
+4. Click "OK".
+The cloud storage connection will appear in the "Catalog" pane, where the bucket structure can be explored.

 ![ArcGIS Pro Catalog View](img/usage/arcgis_pro_catalog_view.png)